-'''

-ID id-mr-caselgnoreListSubstringsMatch }
+id-mr-caselgnoreListSubstringsMatch }

-'''

 A presented value matches a stored value if and only if the presented value matches the string formed by concatenating the strings of the stored value.
-This matching is done according to the caselgnoreSubstringsMatch rule; however, none of the initial, any, or final values of the presented value are considered to match a substring of the concatenated string which spans more than one of the stored value.
+This matching is done according to the caselgnoreSubstringsMatch rule; however, none of the initial, any, or final values of the presented value are considered to match a substring of the concatenated string which spans more than one of the strings of the stored value.

-6.1.12 Stored Prefix Match
+7.1.9 Stored Prefix Match

-The Stored Prefix Match rule determines whether an attribute value, whose syntax is DirectoryString, is a prefix (i.e. initial substring) of the presented value, without regard to the case (upper or lower) of the strings.
+The Stored Prefix Match rule determines whether an attribute value, whose syntax is DirectoryString, is a prefix (i.e., initial substring) of the presented value, without regard to the case (upper or lower) of the strings and insignificant spaces (see clause 6.6).

-NOTE - It can be used, for example, to compare values in the Directory which are telephone area codes with a purported value which is a telephone number.
+NOTE - It can be used, for example, to compare values in the Directory which are telephone area codes with a value which is a purported telephone number.